Kari-Keen Manufacturing

 Kari-Keen Manufacturing Company was an American aircraft manufacturer and producer of automotive luggage.

 Kari-Keen's automotive product line included the Kari-Keen Kairrier automotive trunks and beds designed by Paul Lier and patented in 1925.
 Production started in Leeds, Iowa.
 In 1937, the automotive division ceased operations.

 Kari-Keen also operated a flight school to operate their aircraft, the Kari-Keen School of Aviation.
 In 1930 C.F.
 Lytle bought the assets of the aviation branch and formed Sioux aircraft.
-Only three prototype new models were built and retained the Kari-Keen logo on the tail.
+Only three new prototype models were built, and they retained the Kari-Keen logo on the tail.